Ste. Genevieve – Europeans West of the Mississippi River

 The 1876 Catholic Church in Ste.
 Genevieve, Missouri.
 Photo by Kathy Alexander.

 In 1793, the old Ste.
-Genevieve Catholic Church was disassembled from the first townsite and moved to present-day Ste.
+Genevieve Catholic Church was disassembled from the original townsite and relocated to its present-day location in Ste.
 Genevieve.
-In 1831, a stone church on the same site replaced the vertical log church.
+In 1831, a stone church was built on the same site, replacing the original vertical log church.
 In 1876, construction of the present church began around the stone church, and the stones from the former church were removed.
-The 1876 church continues to stand, displaying its clock tower and steeple that rises 193 feet above the street level and houses four massive bells that chime throughout the day.
+The 1876 church continues to stand, displaying its clock tower and steeple that rise 193 feet above street level and house four massive bells that chime throughout the day.
 It continues to serve a congregation today.

 In 1800, the population was estimated at 1,163, of which 350 were African American and mulatto.
 Ste.
 Genevieve’s importance declined after the Louisiana Territory was passed to the United States in 1803, and St. Louis became the area’s principal port and commercial center.

-One of the most important events in the early 19th century was the establishment of the Louisiana Academy.
+One of the most critical events in the early 19th century was the establishment of the Louisiana Academy.
 This institution may have been the first public school west of the Mississippi River.
 The Academy was organized in a meeting of subscribers in September 1807.
 Father James Maxwell was chosen as chairman of the Academy’s Board of Trustees.
 From the beginning, Maxwell planned an academy where instruction was given in French and English.
-The Academy began instruction in 1810 and welcomed area settlers and Native American and black students.
-Today, the building continues to stand as a private residence.
+The Academy began instruction in 1810 and welcomed area settlers, Native Americans, and black students.
+Today, the building remains a private residence.

 The first significant effort to diversify the community’s economy beyond farming occurred in the mid-19th century.
 Enterprising local investors viewed the town’s future as linked to the mines located further west.
 If efficient means could be developed to bring products of the mines to the Mississippi River in Ste.
 Genevieve, the town could develop as a major river port.
 In 1851, the construction of the Ste.
 Genevieve, Iron Mountain, and Pilot Knob Road began.
 Completed in 1853, the 42-mile-long thoroughfare was the longest plank road in the United States.
-It had five toll gates and was used primarily to haul iron ore; however, other materials transported included marble and granite from quarries and agricultural products.
+It had five toll gates and was primarily used to haul iron ore; however, other materials transported included marble and granite from quarries, as well as agricultural products.
 For a brief period, Ste.
 Genevieve became a major Mississippi River port, serving as the shipment point of the products of the mines to the west.
-Just four years after the road was completed, it was made obsolete by the completion of the Iron Mountain Railroad, which, unfortunately for Ste.
+Just four years after the road was completed, it became obsolete with the completion of the Iron Mountain Railroad, which, unfortunately for Ste.
 Genevieve diverted much of the produce and traffic to St. Louis.

 Bauvais-Amoureux house Sainte Genevieve MO